NVB20/NVB20/README.md

 - **WhatsApp Selenium Bot** 🤖
   An automation tool that connects **Google Sheets** with **WhatsApp Web** using **Python + Selenium**.
   It scrapes messages from a WhatsApp student group, analyzes them, and uploads the relevant data into Google Sheets to generate statistics and actionable insights.
-  The app is fully **Dockerized**, featuring a **Selenium + VNC** setup that allows you to visually monitor and manage the WhatsApp Web automation in real time inside a containerized environment.
+  The app is fully **Dockerized**, featuring a Selenium setup that allows you to manage the WhatsApp Web automation inside a containerized environment.

 - **R-Levels Indicator (TradingView)** 📈